Auror007/Auror007.github.io/content/posts/oscp.md

 ##### Phase 4: Lab Extension and setup for exam
 ---
 This is the most important part as I completed nearly 38+ machines in under 25 days of time.
 Ligolo-ng was my friend.
 Used it heavily during the labs.
 Took notes of each machine I did and treating it exactly like an exam machine.
 During the course, I made elaborate notes of various commands and concepts that I didn't know about.
 And while doing the labs I made a very short cheatsheet of commands which I could copy paste for easier access during exam.
 Took hints whenever I got stuck for enumeration and methodology.
 But I added those things to my personal "Do not forget list" so that it was never repeated.
-Sometimes, the box itself is not setup properly so reverts are helpful in practice as well as the actual exam.
+Sometimes, the box itself is not set up properly so reverts are helpful in practice as well as the actual exam.

 I scheduled my exam on 4th July 2023 10 AM to 9:45 AM 5th July 2023.
 Didn't touch my laptop on 3rd of July but made sure to prepare for the exam on or before 2nd July.
 For notes, tested obsidian + git combination to sync notes.
 Used "Flameshot" tool for screenshots.
 Organized folder and copied my condensed cheatsheet and notes to the same folder.
 Copied personal note template for machines made during labs.
 Made a snapshot of the VM's state before turning it off.
 Enjoyed and relaxed on the day before exam and slept early.